I have never had a professional dog walker before. What should I expect?

 How do I know what training package is best suited for me and my dog?

-Basic Obedience will teach you and your dog house manners, gaining a solid recall, leash etiquette, impulse control, sits, downs, wait commands and the art of respectful and fun play to build a bond between you and your dog.
+Dog Obedience 101 will teach you and your dog house manners, gaining a solid recall, leash etiquette, impulse control, sits, downs, wait commands and the art of respectful and fun play to build a bond between you and your dog.
 Best suited for dogs 6 months-2 years.

 Naughty Dog is best for dogs that have developed some naughty habits in their teenage years.
 We can work with you to help resolve un-wanted barking, lunging on leash, reactivity towards people and/or dogs, confidence building, and eventually socialization.